- Academic Eligibility

 - Using This Catalog

-Continued enrollment at Virginia Tech is a privilege granted so long as the student is making satisfactory progress toward a degree, maintenance of the required minimum Grade Point Average (GPA), and compliance with all regulations stipulated in the University Policies on Student Life.
+Continued enrollment at Virginia Tech is a privilege granted so long as the student is making satisfactory progress toward attaining a degree, maintenance of the required minimum Grade Point Average (GPA), and compliance with all policies outlined in the Hokie Handbook.

-Academic probation is imposed when the cumulative GPA is less than 2.00; academic probation is lifted when cumulative GPA is at least 2.00.
+Academic probation is imposed when a student's cumulative GPA is less than 2.00; academic probation is lifted when their cumulative GPA is at least 2.00.
 Academic performance will be reviewed at the end of each regular semester (fall and spring).

 A student on probation: